k4ntz/NUDGE/README.md

 2. On project level, simply run `python train.py` to start a new training run.

 ## How to Use

+### Training
+To train a new agent, run `python train.py`.
+The training process is controlled by the hyperparameters specified in `in/config/default.yaml`.
+You can specify a different configuration by providing the corresponding YAML file path as an argument, e.g., `python train.py -c in/config/my_config.yaml`.
+The -c argument is optional and defaults to `in/config/default.yaml`.
+You can also overwrite the game environment by providing the `-g` argument, e.g., `python train.py -g freeway`.

 ### Hyperparameters
 The hyperparameters are configured inside `in/config/default.yaml` which is loaded as default.
 You can specify a different configuration by providing the corresponding YAML file path as an argument, e.g., `python train.py in/config/my_config.yaml`.
 A description of all hyperparameters can be found in `train.py`.